-- ► Annual earnings that can be achieved on a long-term basis × the discount factor. - ► The annual earnings that can be achieved on a long-term basis are derived from the average earnings over the last three fiscal years prior to the valuation date.
-The discount factor has been set to 13.75 in 2016 and can be adjusted by the Federal Ministry of Finance in accordance with the development of the term structure of interest rates. - ► Intrinsic value method: The minimum value disclosed is the FMV of all individual assets less the liabilities.
+- ► Annual earnings that can be achieved on a long-term basis × the discount factor. - ► The annual earnings that can be achieved on a long-term basis are derived from the average earnings for income tax purposes over the last three fiscal years prior to the valuation date.
+The discount factor has been set to 13.75 in 2016 and can be adjusted by the Federal Ministry of Finance in accordance with the development of the term structure of interest rates.

+Intrinsic value method: The minimum value to be disclosed is the FMV of all individual assets less the liabilities.

 German civil law does not contain specific provisions for trusts, and Germany has not ratified the Hague Convention on the Recognition of Trusts dated 20 October 1984.
+Therefore, German civil law does not recognize trusts.